 Other Useful Tidbits

-sameValueZero()operation to determine whether or not the given element is found within the array.
+sameValueZero()operation to determine whether or not the given string is found within the array.

-sameValueZero()operation accepts two parameters, x and y, and compares those two values returning true if the values match, and false if the values do not match, similar to the
+sameValueZero()operation accepts two parameters, x and y, and compares those two values returning true if the values match, and false if the values do not match.

-includes() method is supported by most modern browsers and versions.
-The only exceptions at the time of this writing are all versions of Internet Explorer and Opera, where the
+Support is provided by most modern browsers and versions.
+The only exceptions at the time of this writing are all versions of Internet Explorer and Opera.

 You can view all supported browsers and versions by clicking the button below:

-includes() method provides a clean, easy to use solution for searching for specific elements within arrays by returning a boolean value, letting you know easily if the element exists or not.
+includes() method provides a clean, easy to use solution for searching for specific strings within arrays by returning a boolean value, letting you know easily if the string exists or not.